quotient-im/libQuotient/README.md

 your application, as described below.

 ### Pre-requisites
+To use libQuotient (i.e. build or run applications with it), you'll need:
 - A recent Linux, macOS or Windows system (desktop versions are known to work;
   mobile operating systems where Qt is available might work too)
   - Recent enough Linux examples: Debian Bullseye; Fedora 35;
     openSUSE Leap 15.4; Ubuntu 22.04 LTS.
 - Qt 5.15 or 6 (experimental, as of libQuotient 0.7) - either Open Source or
   Commercial
+- Qt Keychain (https://github.com/frankosterfeld/qtkeychain) - 0.12 or newer is
+  recommended, the build should match the Qt major version

+To build applications with libQuotient, you'll also need:
 - CMake 3.16 or newer
 - A C++ toolchain that supports at least some subset of C++20 (concepts, in particular):